 #1 Do your research

 Most people seek recommendations from those they trust when looking for a new dentist, or from websites and forums where like-minded people share ideas.
-If they see a dentist’s name being referenced often, they may choose to visit him or her.
+If they see a dentist’s name being referenced often, they may choose to visit them.
 Word-of-mouth recommendations are important!
 So, do plenty of research – speak with your friends, family, colleagues and insurance provider, and don’t forget to read up on the clinic online – before dropping by for a visit.

 #2 Go for a consultation

-There’s no better way to find out more about someone than to visit him or her in person.
+There’s no better way to find out more about someone than to visit them in person.
 After you’ve narrowed down your options, book yourself in for a consultation with the dentist.
 Ask as many questions as you can, and note how the dentist handles them.
 You may need to pay a consultation fee, as you’re receiving professional advice, but don’t feel pressured to say yes to any treatments recommended.

 #3 Communication skills